internetofvoice/vsms-skeleton/README.md

  (...)
 </VirtualHost>
 ```
-*and*, for using PHPUnit tests, in your shell as tests will not use your web server.
+*and*, for using PHPUnit tests, in your shell as tests will not use a web server.
 For example in `~/.bashrc` do:
 ```bash
 export APP_ENV="dev"
 ```